sawano/java-commons/README.md

 ####Are the validation utilities reliable?
 Yes, the code is a fork of the Apache commons lib with essentially no changes in validation logic except for addition of new functionality.
 Once could even say that these utilities provides even greater confidence than the Apache commons counterparts since there are holes in the test coverage in the Apache commons library.
-These gaps are not present in the `se.sawano.java.commons.lang.Validate` code since there is more extensive test coverage in this project.
+These gaps are not present in the `se.sawano.java.commons.lang.validate.Validate` code since there is more extensive test coverage in this project.
 Also, as noted above, this lib has slightly better performance than the Apache commons lib.

 ##Download